Pre-school education prepares children for the first year of primary school.

-Since 2017, the Nai Qala Association has launched an education program that is already transforming some remote areas in Afghanistan.
+In 2017 the Nai Qala Association set up an education project that is transforming some remote villages in Afghanistan.
 The program focuses on an inclusive and pluralistic approach towards education by providing quality pre-school experiences to children.
 The early childhood education lays emphasis on the holistic development of children and making parents and families realize the importance of early childhood education in their children’s lives.

 The program is designed to provide an expanded range of experiences for young children helping them to develop skills and form attitudes that will enable them to make good use of learning opportunities both within the class and later formal education.
 A trained teacher leads the children in story-telling, counting, writing, singing, playing, learning the local language and practicing good hygiene and sanitation behaviors like handwashing or teeth-brushing.
 Boys and girls are encouraged to spend time and play together, without segregation.